brianzelip/basscss7.1.1/README.md

 ## Motivation

 [Basscss](https://basscss.com/) was amazing when it came out, and inspired much innovation in the CSS world.
-Its [author](https://jxnblk.com) is a front end and design hero.
+Its [author](https://jxnblk.com) is a front end and design system hero.

 While the project is no longer active and stopped at version 8.x, [version 7.1.1](https://basscss.com/v7/) remains my favorite.